apgeorg/Model-Predictive-Control/README.md

 | State			            | Description	        					                |
 |:---------------------:|:---------------------------------------------:|
 | delta | Steering value or turn angle of the vehicle which is between -25 and 25 degrees.
-| a |  Throttle/Brake value with negative values signifying braking and positive values signifying acceleration where a can be in the range -1 and 1.
+| a |  Throttle/Brake value with a range withing [-1, 1] where negative values are signifying braking and positive values acceleration.